pantheon-systems/documentation/source/content/guides/migrate/guided/01-introduction.md

 <Alert title="Note" type="info" >

-If you're coming from any of the following providers, we have specific instructions for you:
+If you're coming from any of the following providers, we have customized instructions for you:

 - [Acquia](/guides/acquia/migrate)
 - [Kinsta](/guides/kinsta/migrate)